Skip to main content

 Implementation sketch

-// SKILL.md, ~/.claude/skills/reviewing-as-julianken-bot/scripts/bot-review.sh (global skill bundle, not in-repo), and macOS Keychain credential scoping.
+// and macOS Keychain credential scoping.

 // 1.
 Dispatcher retrieves bot PAT (never exported, scoped to one subprocess)